laurenjmcc/CSC207-Group-Project/README.md

 # License
   <img width="1121" alt="Screen Shot 2024-12-01 at 3 16 44 PM" src="https://github.com/user-attachments/assets/161c32a6-00ac-41bc-a009-332d44856365">
+For complete licence, refer to the "LICENSE" text file in our repository.

 # Feedback
 If you have any comments, questions, or concerns about our project, please fill out the following google form: